-The other day, in fact, I had one of those over the top, stressful days.
-I was worn out by that day and I knew I needed to do something this morning to counterbalance all that stress piling up.
+The other day, in fact, I had one of those over-the-top, stressful days.
+I was worn out by the end of that day and knew I needed to do something this morning to counterbalance all the stress piling up.

 Sometimes you need to step away from the plate and examine the photograph for clues to what’s really going on.

 The world is telling you to do more, especially if you want to grow.